yusufrjb/retail-data-pipeline/README.md

 dbt test
 ```

-The dependency ensures that data transformation completes before data quality tests are executed.
+The dependency ensures that transformation completes before data quality tests are executed.

 ## Data Quality

-dbt tests are used to validate the transformed data.
+dbt tests are integrated into the pipeline so that data validation runs after transformation.

-The project demonstrates how transformation and data validation can be integrated into the same pipeline rather than relying entirely on manual SQL checks.
+This demonstrates a basic **transform → validate** workflow where data quality checks are part of the orchestration process rather than being performed only through manual SQL queries.

 ## Running the Project